Raymond–Roy occlusion classification of intracranial aneurysms

 The scheme was originally created to evaluate aneurysm occlusion class, and not predict aneurysmal recurrence.

-Mascitelli et al. 1 in 2015 proposed a modified Raymond–Roy classification where class III is subdivided to reflect progression to occlusion:
+Mascitelli et al. 1 in 2015 proposed a modified Raymond–Roy classification or modified Montreal scale, where class III is subdivided to reflect progression to occlusion:

 - class IIIa: contrast opacification within the coil interstices of a residual aneurysm

 - class IIIb: contrast opacification outside the coil interstices, along the residual aneurysm wall

 Mascitelli et al.'s study found that class IIIa aneurysms progress to complete occlusion more than class IIIb aneurysms.